jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 Going into debt with poorly-written code is like borrowing money from the mob; not refactoring is like stiffing them.
 Nobody in their right mind would ever consider doing that.
 Well, borrowing money maybe, if you like living like that.
-But stiffing them?
-Definitely not, at least not if you like living at all staying above ground.
+But stiffing the mob?
+Definitely not, at least not if you like living at all.
 We say we'd never do anything crazy like that and yet this happens all the time with software.

 When we ship code that's lacking in quality, we're taking out a loan we have little to no chance of ever repaying.
 That's Ron Jeffries' main point in his article, and it's a very valid point.
 But in Ward's metaphor, the primary